minus1over12/QuadWars/README.md

 # Compatibility

-QuadWars was built for Minecraft: Java Edition version 1.20.6, running Paper or one of its forks.
-Other versions of Minecraft may work, but are untested.
-(If a newer version has come out, please let me know how it goes!).
+QuadWars was built for Minecraft: Java Edition, running Paper or one of its forks.
 Upstreams of Paper (Bukkit & Spigot) will *not* work, as this plugin utilizes the expanded API provided by Paper.

 QuadWars should integrate well with any plugin that also utilizes the Scoreboard Team API, as